 Please fax your tax exemption certificate or paperwork to 844-325-0404 or email the PDF to Melissa, email@example.com

-Send an email with the name of your business and the products you need to email@example.com
+Check out the product section on our website, select the product you are looking for and download the SDS or send an email with the name of your business and the products you need to Melissa at firstname.lastname@example.org

 A high-temperature dishwasher uses water heated to 180° F to clean and sanitize the dishes whereas a low-temperature dishwashers water only gets between 120 – 140 ° F, which is not hot enough to clean and sanitize therefore a sanitizing product is necessary.

 Yes.
 We provide FREE in-person consultations to see the layout of the kitchen and discuss products, desired results, past issues, and, if necessary, a budget.
 We also generate ideas to help streamline your kitchen, and other business needs saving you time and money.

 No. Prohibited by FDA Food Code in section 6-501.15, floor mats can carry various bacterias and soils into the dishmachine, and this should not happen in dishwashers used for public eating utensils.